cdktf/cdktf-provider-googlebeta/docs/googleOrgPolicyPolicy.csharp.md

 - *Type:* object

-Determines the inheritance behavior for this `Policy`.
+Determines the inheritance behavior for this 'Policy'.

-If `inherit_from_parent` is true, PolicyRules set higher up in the hierarchy (up to the closest root) are inherited and present in the effective policy.
+If 'inherit_from_parent' is true, PolicyRules set higher up in the hierarchy (up to the closest root) are inherited and present in the effective policy.
 If it is false, then no rules are inherited, and this Policy becomes the new root for evaluation.
 This field can be set only for Policies which configure list constraints.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.36.0/docs/resources/google_org_policy_policy#inherit_from_parent GoogleOrgPolicyPolicy#inherit_from_parent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.37.0/docs/resources/google_org_policy_policy#inherit_from_parent GoogleOrgPolicyPolicy#inherit_from_parent}

 ---